Gravity (character): Reception

 Gary Walker of Comic Book Resources praised Greg Willis as a relatable and empathetic character, noting his early struggles and internal conflicts that made him endearing to readers.
 He highlighted Gravity's heroic actions, such as defeating the villain Black Death and sacrificing himself to save other heroes.
 Despite his self-doubt, Gravity's participation in major Marvel events like Secret Invasion and Spider-Island demonstrated his dedication to heroism, and his character's potential was evident, even if he was never fully embraced as a major hero.
 His story showcased personal growth and true bravery.

 Other versions

 League of Losers

-An alternate universe variant of Gravity from Earth-6215 appears in the "League of Losers" storyline in Marvel Team-Up #15-18.
+An alternate universe version of Gravity from Earth-6215 appears in the "League of Losers" storyline in Marvel Team-Up #15-18.

 Marvel Apes

 An alternate universe primate version of Gravity appears in Marvel Apes.

 Marvel Zombies: Dead Days

-A zombified alternate universe variant of Gravity from Earth-2149 appears in Marvel Zombies: Dead Days.
+A zombified alternate universe version of Gravity from Earth-2149 appears in Marvel Zombies: Dead Days.